 Thepla is a popular flatbread from Gujarat that is made with fermented dough, wheat flour, and spices.
 The fermentation process gives it a distinct sour flavor and a soft texture.

 Pickles are an integral part of Indian cuisine, and there are countless varieties available across the country.
 Most pickles are made by fermenting vegetables like mango, lemon, and chili in a brine solution.
 You can also prepare amla and carrot pickles like this.
+This is one of the most famous fermented foods in the world.

 It is a traditional Kerala dish that you can prepare with fermenting yoghurt, curry, and spices.
 The fermentation process gives it a tangy flavor and a thick, creamy texture.